rob-murray/five-star/README.md

   end

   def rating
-    # count the pints of blood spilt in the film
+    # count the number of swear words in the film
   end
 end